yovan-1/mental-wellness-project/README.md

 1. Monitoring database performance: By logging query execution times, you can identify slow-running queries that may impact user experience.
 2. Optimizing database queries:This is achieved by analyzing logged execution times, you can optimize database queries to improve response times and overall application performance.
 3. Ensuring data-driven insights: By optimizing database query performance, you can ensure that your application provides accurate and timely insights to support mental health and wellness.

+   DETAILS TO THE COHESION CODE I ADDED IN THE db file High Cohesion in Database Operations
+In the Mental Wellness Monitoring and Self-Care Recommendation System, maintaining a well-structured and modular codebase is essential for scalability, maintainability, and readability.
+To achieve this, we apply the High Cohesion principle in our database operations, ensuring that each function performs a single, well-defined task.

+Why This Matters?

+1. Clear Function Responsibilities – Each function focuses on a specific task, reducing complexity and making the code easier to understand.

+2. Code Reusability – Instead of writing the same queries in multiple places, these functions can be reused throughout the system, improving efficiency.

+3. Easier Debugging and Maintenance – Changes to data retrieval logic (e.g., adding filters or modifying queries) can be done in one place, minimizing errors.

+4. Better Scalability – As the system grows, adding more database-related functions (e.g., searching users, filtering by role) is straightforward without disrupting existing code.

+Relevance to Our System
+Our system includes features such as user profiles, therapist interactions, self-care tracking, and community discussions.
+These functions help in:

+• Retrieving all users (for admin dashboards, therapist management, and community engagement).

+• Fetching a specific user (for personalized recommendations, tracking user progress, and support interactions).